Washington DC Venture Capital Firm and Angel Investor Group

 Author of most recent bestseller "Kings Over Aces" and more than 360+ published articles on topics from startup finances, investing, venture capital and private equity.

 Authy (acq'd by Twilio), Buffer, CafeX, Checkr, Codementor, Compology, Crew (unsplash), Dil Mil, Experiment, Headout, Homelight, InDinero, Kueski, Luxe Parking (Valet), Managed by Q (Google Ventures), Mavrx, Maxwell Health, Numer.ai, OneMonth, Pakible, RadPad, Rappi, SendHub, StudyHall, TuteGenomics, Verbling, VOIQ, Wheelys Cafe, Wevorce, Weave, Wealthy Buyers Global, Try.com, True & Co (Acquired by PVH), Pantry Retail, Planetary Resources (Google-backed VC).

 2. ROb Ness

-Rob Ness has done over 55 angel deals, which he has meticulously which he feels are positioned to do exceptionally well.
+Rob Ness has done over 55 angel deals, which he feels are positioned to do exceptionally well.
 Rob is a perfect example of the Hustler (find out more from our book, Kings Over Aces).
 He's known for having spent years studying and attempting to master every aspect of the craft of angel investing.
 Some of his investments include: inDinero, Wanderu and Neighborly.